 Figure 3: Generic query for type information

-To support exposing type information related to COM servers, the OLE Automation Protocol specifies the set of types that are used to encapsulate semantic information associated with a COM server, with the interfaces it implements, and with the methods and properties defined on those interfaces (TYPEATTR (section 2.2.44), FUNCDESC (section 2.2.42), and VARDESC (section 2.2.43) being the most important), in addition to the set of interfaces that a server must implement to provide COM clients with access to the type information (ITypeInfo being the central one).
+To support exposing type information related to COM servers, the OLE Automation Protocol specifies the set of types that are used to encapsulate semantic information associated with a COM server, with the interfaces it implements, and with the methods and properties defined on those interfaces (TYPEATTR (section 2.2.44), FUNCDESC (section 2.2.42), and VARDESC (section 2.2.43) being the most important), in addition to the set of interfaces that a server has to implement to provide COM clients with access to the type information (ITypeInfo being the central one).

 Figure 4: Generic query for type information related to COM servers